TAYLOR EVANS PUBLIC SCHOOL

-If during the year you change your address, phone number, emergency contact, or place of employment, please phone our school secretary.
+If during the year you change your address, phone number, emergency contact, or place of employment, please phone our school office coordinator.

 Taylor Evans PS maintains reference information in case of fire, tornado, bomb threats, intruders, and other accidents or tragic events.